Crown of the Mogul empire

-The city of Agra in India is the heart of the Mogul empire.
+Agra is the heart of the Mogul empire.
 It has countless monuments, including the Taj Mahal, one of the Seven New Wonders of the World.
 This mausoleum is completely made out of marble.

-Shah met Arjumand Bano Began, a beautiful jewellery vendor, at a bazar.
+The Indian emperor Shah Jahan met Arjumand Bano Began, a beautiful jewellery vendor, at a Bazar.
 She was not intimidated by him and demanded an extremely high price for a piece of jewellery.
 But Jahan was smitten.
-He married the woman and named her Mumtaz Mahal, ‘Pearl of the Palace’.
+He married the woman and named her Mumtaz Mahal, Pearl of the Palace.

 They lived happily until Mumtaz died giving birth to their 14th child in 1631.
 Shah Jahan mourned for two years and according to stories his mind slowly deteriorated.
-In an ultimate attempt to display his love for her, he decided to build a mausoleum in her honor.
+In an ultimate attempt to display his love for her, he decided to build a mausoleum in her honour.
 Approximately 20,000 labourers worked for over two decades under extremely harsh conditions on the structure that we now know as the Taj Mahal.

 The marble was brought in by elephants from various distant mines.
-According to one of the legends Shah had the fingers of main architect Ustad Ahmad Lahauri chopped off, so he would never be able to construct a building as beautiful as this, ever again.
+According to one of the legends Shah had the fingers of the main architect Ustad Ahmad Lahauri chopped off, so he would never be able to construct a building as beautiful as this, ever again.

 However, there is no evidence to support this theory, as the Shah was removed by his son Aurangzeb.
 From the dungeons of the famous Fort of Agra, he could see the tomb of his beloved.
 After his death, his remains were interred in the Taj.